-- Implement the 10-year plan for wetland management and restoration, which is focused on enhancements and also includes development of new wetlands on the wildlife area (1.B). - Increase wetland function and value through vegetative restoration (1.C). - Develop a protocol for management of nuisance beavers on the wildlife area by 2020 (1.G). - Maintain and restore floodplain functions throughout the Yakima River Valley (1.I). - Develop a prescribed burn plan for wetlands by 2020 (1.K). - Develop regularly scheduled waterfowl surveys for use in assessing management actions (2.B). - Identify opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Focus recreation enhancement and management actions on five popular units to improve recreational experience by 2021 (3.A). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information on the web, at kiosks, in maps, and directional signage (3.B). - Improve waterfowl hunting and recreational bird watching by restructuring and maintaining berms that form rice paddies by 2020 (3.F). - Improve waterfowl hunting by working by increasing food resources and water supply in the Johnson Wetland by 2020 (3.G). - Evaluate the function of the refuges and reserves for hunting and recreation opportunities by 2021 (3.H). - Assess potential to improve lakes and stock with fish (trout and/or warm water) by 2024 (4.A). - Manage and improve upland bird habitat and nesting cover (4.B). - Maintain Disabled Hunter Access Program, including the Thornton ADA Special Permit for Elk hunting (limited entry special draw) (5.C). - Ongoing, as agricultural leases come up for renewal or for new ones developed, evaluate agricultural leases per agency policy for multiple benefits, especially to improve waterfowl forage for hunting opportunities (7.C).
+- Implement the 10-year plan for wetland management and restoration (Appendix D), which is focused on enhancements and also includes development of new wetlands on the wildlife area (1.B). - Increase wetland function and value through vegetative restoration (1.C). - Develop a protocol for management of nuisance beavers on the wildlife area by 2020 (1.G). - Maintain and restore floodplain functions throughout the Yakima River Valley (1.I). - Develop a prescribed burn plan for wetlands by 2020 (1.K). - Develop regularly scheduled waterfowl surveys for use in assessing management actions (2.B). - Identify and implement opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Continue to improve recreational experience, user expectations, and support of the wildlife area by providing information on the web, at kiosks, in maps, and directional signage (3.B). - Improve waterfowl hunting and recreational bird watching by restructuring and maintaining berms that form rice paddies by 2020 (3.F). - Improve waterfowl hunting by working by increasing food resources and water supply in the Johnson Wetland by 2020 (3.G). - Evaluate the function of the refuges and reserves for hunting and recreation opportunities by 2021 (3.H). - Assess potential to improve lakes and stock with fish (trout and/or warm water) by 2024 (4.A). - Manage and improve upland bird habitat and nesting cover (4.B). - Maintain Disabled Hunter Access Program, including the Thornton ADA Special Permit for Elk hunting (limited entry special draw) (5.C). - Ongoing, as agricultural leases come up for renewal or for new ones developed, evaluate agricultural leases per agency policy for multiple benefits, especially to improve waterfowl forage for hunting opportunities (7.B).